Why is Inventory Planning Vital in Business Growth and Scalability?

 In general terms, we can understand inventory as stored materials that serve the current or forthcoming requirements.
 Manufacturing and production units grasp raw materials, finished products, or works-in-progress to incorporate into new items or products.

 Meanwhile, stocking finished or processed items or goods to sell directly to customers is inventory in retail management.
 To ensure its high accuracy, inventory planning is something thriving businesses should avoid escaping!

 In particular, every organization holds inventory.
 Along with manufacturing and retail, even service organizations keep inventory.
 For instance, hospitality businesses or software development companies keep maintenance, repair, and operations stock to support the business.

-Some other examples of inventory for a non-production or non-retail company may include towels and soap, drain cleaner, light bulbs, pens, and timing belts for delivery trucks.
-Inventory stands out to be one of the largest assets on any company’s books.
+Some other examples of inventory for a non-production or non-retail company may include towels and soap, drain cleaners, light bulbs, pens, and timing belts for delivery trucks.
+Inventory stands out to be one of the largest assets on any company's books.

 What is Inventory Planning?